 Chicken recipes are great for when you need something with plenty of protein that the kiddos will like.
 Serve your chicken recipes with sides like quinoa, roasted sweet potatoes, or mashed potatoes.

 13. Chicken and Vegetable Stir Fry– This low-carb, veggie-packed option is the perfect meal idea for someone who wants to skip the extra grains and starches!
 And best of all?
-It's a one-skillet meal.
-If you do need a little extra substance, feel free to serve on a bed of quinoa, rice, or noodles.
+It’s a one-skillet meal.
+If you need a little extra substance, feel free to serve on a bed of quinoa, brown rice, or noodles.

 15. Lemon Garlic Chicken– When you’re making roast chicken, it’s the added flavors that really have the chance to shine.
 That’s why lemon garlic chicken makes the perfect healthy meal.
 Pair it with rice or steamed veggies (our go-to is green beans with walnuts).
 If you’re feeling a vibe for seafood, try lemon garlic shrimp instead (which, on a skewer, make a great appetizer).

 16. Chicken Pot Pie– With all this chicken and creamy goodness, your kids won’t even notice they’re eating vegetables!
 AND you only need six ingredients: condensed cream of chicken soup, a package of frozen mixed vegetables, 1 cup of chicken, 1/2 cup milk, 1 egg, and 1 cup of all-purpose baking mix.
 How much simpler can it get?

 17. Baked Ranch and Bacon Chicken– If your kids dip everything in ranch, then this is the way to go.
 Again, the recipe is super simple with only 5 ingredients: boneless, skinless chicken breasts, ranch dressing, sour cream, parmesan cheese, and bacon crumbles.
 Don’t forget to garnish with some fresh parsley!